 to index all

-.nupkgfiles published as build artifacts in the project, enable Automatic NuGet Packages Indexing on the NuGet Feed page of the project settings
+.nupkgfiles published as build artifacts in the project, enable Automatic NuGet Packages Indexing in the NuGet Feed section of the Project Settings

 use the NuGet Pack build step with the Publish created packages to build artifacts checkbox.